Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow_torch.md

-# Oneflow is compatible with PyTorch
+# Mocking PyTorch with OneFlow

 With the alignment of OneFlow API and PyTorch, users can easily migrate the model from PyTorch to OneFlow.
 In this article, we will introduce three methods to port PyTorch code to OneFlow.